 The McIver Dairy Restoration and public use project are anticipated to be reviewed by the Town Council at its November 13, 2018 Town Council meeting.
 At this meeting, the Town Council will review the proposed McIver Dairy Restoration project and provide direction on the public use component to staff.
 To view the public notice, please click here.

 Updated September 21, 2018

 Staff has prepared an Initial Study/Mitigated Negative Declaration for the proposed McIver Dairy Restoration and Public Use Project.
-The document is now available for review using the links below, or in the Community Development Department at Town Hall.
+Please see the staff report linked under the December 13, 2018 update above for access to the environmental document.
+Please contact Nicholas Martin at email@example.com or 530-582-2910 for the appendices.

 The McIver Dairy site, located at 10755 Donner Pass Rd., has a rich history in Truckee, providing a source of premium butter for much of the west coast in the late 1800s and early 1900s.
 More recently the site has been dubbed by some as the unofficial Truckee sled hill.
 Currently, the Truckee River Watershed Council is undertaking a grant-funded ecological restoration project of the wetland and meadow portions of the site.
 As the landowner, the Town is interested in providing safe and environmentally compatible access to the site and seeking how best to use this public space.

 The Town has obtained a landscape architecture consultant, Callander Associates, to develop alternative conceptual drawings which include various public uses on this site.